vincepick/AI-Search-Algorithms/README.md

 Provides full results in the form of comma seperated values, typically used for generating CSV files `java P1main <Algorithm> <D> <r,c> <coverage> CSV`
 ## Special Outputs
-Path cost has numerous special output options which have different meanings.
+The path cost output has numerous special output options which have different meanings.
-    -1   : no path exists
+    -1   : No path exists
-    -100 : algorithm times out (within 30 seconds)
-    -200 : if selected algorithm was not implemented
+    -100 : Algorithm times out (was taking over 30 seconds) -200 : If selected algorithm was not implemented

 # Running the stacscheck tests
-While in project directory
+While in `P1-SEARCH` directory run:
 `stacscheck Tests`

 # Running scripts